Clienteling is efficiently using information to create intimate customer experiences.

 With enough data, there’s an opportunity to personalize every store interaction.
 Overall, clienteling is giving shoppers the experiences they need to love your brand.
 It’s about collecting the right data, tracking it effectively, and leveraging it in a human way.

-Clienteling Examples: Stores That Should Practice Clienteling
+Clienteling Examples: Retailers That Practice Clienteling

 Businesses can practice clienteling no matter their size or how long they’ve been around.
 Here are a few key examples of retail stores that use clienteling: